View Carolyn McLaughlin's Obituary on https://www.wvgazettemail.com/ and share memories

 |

-Her will and determination or unmatched.
-She found beauty and the little things all around her, including her love of gardening and flowers.
-She had a love a baking as well.
+Her will and determination were unmatched.
+She found beauty in the little things all around her, including her love of gardening and flowers.
+She had a love of baking, as well.

-Left to cherish her memories are her children, Tamra Mowrer (Bruce), Mark McLaughlin, Tanya Slater, Lisa Sword (Anthony) and her grandchildren, Jill Straight (Scott), Jennifer Sanson (Chris), Kelly Sword, Megan Mowrer, Steven Slater, Kara Beth Slater, Kelsey McLaughlin, Jarrett Mowrer, eight great grandchildren, and siblings Betty Lawrence and Richard Cunningham.
+Left to cherish her memories are her children, Tamra Mowrer (Bruce), Mark McLaughlin, Tanya Slater, Lisa Sword (Anthony); her grandchildren, Jill Straight (Scott), Jennifer Sanson (Chris), Kelly Sword, Megan Mowrer, Steven Slater, Kara Beth Slater, Kelsey McLaughlin, Jarrett Mowrer; eight great-grandchildren; and siblings, Betty Lawrence and Richard Cunningham.

 She was loved and will be missed by many.

-Due to COVID, a Celebration of life will be held at a later time.
+Due to COVID-19, a Celebration of Life will be held at a later time.

 Published in Charleston Gazette-Mail on Apr.
 14, 2020